This is an experimental feature and will evolve based on community feedback.

 @run_with_context

-async def run(self, input: RequirementAgentRunState, context: RunContext) -> list[Rule]:
+async def run(self, state: RequirementAgentRunState, context: RunContext) -> list[Rule]:

 AssistantMessage(